 The EasyShare C190 is a printer manufactured by Kodak.
-This driver fixes issues with bad print quality, printer unresponsive or won't print, slow printing and program crashes while printing.
+This update fixes issues with bad print quality, printer unresponsive or won't print, slow printing and program crashes while printing.
 Our archive contains recent Windows 11 and Windows 10 drivers that match this device.
 Older operating systems like Windows 8 are also supported.
-This driver is highly rated (4.2 out of 5 stars) with over 166,203 downloads.
+This driver is highly rated (3.7 out of 5 stars) with over 23,309 downloads.
 Find the best version below that matches your operating system.
-We use the latest anti-virus and anti-malware technology to make downloading safe and worry-free.
+Our safe download guarantee means all updates have been verified by the latest anti-virus and anti-malware technology.

 |Kodak EasyShare C190 Driver Update Utility||Install the driver automatically|